Slider Question

 Types

-You can choose from three Slider question types: Bars, Sliders, and Stars.
+You can choose from 3 slider question types: bars, sliders, and stars.

 Sliders

-With the Sliders variation, respondents drag a slider handle to indicate their preference level.
-This type works similarly to the bars.
+With the sliders variation, respondents drag a slider handle to indicate their preference level.
+This type works similarly to the bars variation.

 Stars

-The Interaction options in the question editing pane let you choose whether the star rating scale is:
+The Star interaction options let you choose whether the star rating scale is:

 Additional Slider Settings

-With Snap to Grid selected, respondents’ selections must fall on a gridline.
+With Snap to increments selected, respondents’ selections must fall on a grid line.
 For example, respondents answering the question above could answer 10 or 20, but not 11.

 Not Applicable

-With this option, respondents can opt out of answering certain rows on your Slider question, even when Force Response is turned on.
+With this option, respondents can opt out of answering certain rows on your slider question, even when force response is turned on.
+To use this, go to Scale points and click Add “not applicable” option.

 Mobile Friendly

 Slider questions on mobile devices may not display very well by default.
-With Mobile Friendly selected, the Slider question will reformat on mobile screens so that all the necessary information fits.
+The slider question will reformat on mobile screens so that all the necessary information fits if you go to Format and select Mobile Friendly.

 For more information on mobile compatibility for your surveys, visit our Mobile Survey Optimization support page.